-You must specify the first and the last point on the line and the number of discrete points on the line.
-The geographical coordinates are taken from the dialog or from a file.
-The file format is an ascii file with three space separated items for each of the two points on separate lines.
-The first two items must be floats (real numbers) for the x- and y-coordinate.
-For 2D field data the third item is unused (but must be specified).
-If the file contains information for more than two points (more than two lines) the information for the first two points will be used.
+The line is defined by defining a polyline in the horizontal domain.
+The polyline is given by a number of geo-referenced points.
+A minimum of two points is required.
+The polyline is composed of a sequence of line segments.
+The line segments are straight lines between two successive points.
+The geo-graphical coordinates are taken from the dialog or from a file.
+The file format is an ascii file with three space separated items for each of the points on separate lines.
+The first two items must be floats (real numbers) for the x- and y-coordinate (Easting and Northing or Longitude and Latitude).
+The third item is unused (but must be specified).

 If "Spectral parameters" is selected for the field type values for the points on the line are determined by piecewise linear interpolation.
 Hence, the point values are the discrete values for the elements in which the specified points are located.
-The element number and the horizontal coordinates of the center of the element and z-coordinate are listed in the log file.
+The element number and the horizontal coordinates of the centre of the element and z-coordinate are listed in the log file.